MCP Integration: Streamlining Multi-Repo Development

 Each phase builds on the previous one.
 Context accumulates instead of resetting.
 During long debugging sessions, latency stays low because only new information flows over the wire.

-This beats traditional REST APIs because REST is stateless by design.
-Every call forgets the last one.
+This beats traditional REST APIs because REST is stateless by design—every call forgets the last one.
 MCP keeps structured context intact throughout your session.
-The AI remembers that refactor you discussed twenty minutes ago.
+It also surpasses RAG systems that pass everything as unstructured text; MCP exposes the envelope directly, so you can inspect it, diff it, even version-control it.

 Getting Started With MCP in 10 Minutes